codereveryday/JustGotEasy/README.md

 **MADE FOR KALI LINUX**

 ```
-Just the Lazy script Framwork Easy to Use Become really lazy With Just Got Easy The Greatest Pentest Panel to Make your Job Easier
+Just the like the Lazy script Framework Easy to Use Become really lazy With Just Got Easy The Greatest Pentest CLI Program to Make your Job Easier

 smile We Love Defcon!!!!!!!!!